DIGITAL STEPS FELLOWS 2017 – 2018

 Open Art Space

 Open Art Space is a Syrian initiative that seeks to promote peaceful values through art, providing a safe space for children to express themselves.
 Led by two female artists, Open Art Space runs regular free art workshops for children in Damascus.
 As part of the Digital Steps program, they have developed a website that allows children across Syria to play a game associated with art for peace, and to upload and share their artwork with others from diverse backgrounds.
 Through the website they hope to expand the reach of their free workshops, combining art, technology and education.
+After a successful pilot of the website in 2019, Open Art Space continue to develop the website, adding new games and features to enhance their offline workshops.

 “Children are sometimes unable to express themselves through words, but art can give them a chance to express their inner feelings and thoughts.
 As a result of the war, children keep wanting to draw things about war, but we are helping them think of things that exclude war, that promote peace.”